MaikDulle/MaikDulle.github.io/_posts/2022-03-08-sentiment-analysis-with-review-data.md

 Sentiment analysis with Amazon reviews
 ================

 In this little tutorial I will show you how to gahter review data from Amazon and how to implement a simple sentiment analysis using the BING lexicon.
-The code for scraping data is a modified rewrite (I included the data as another variable) from Martin Chan (<https://martinctc.github.io/blog/>)
+The code for scraping data is a modified rewrite (I included the date as another variable) from Martin Chan (<https://martinctc.github.io/blog/>)

 ## Note: Use at your own risk.
 Be ethical about user data.

 ### Required libraries

 ``` r
 library(tidyverse)